DATA

 September 9, 2003.
 Posted new versions of the 1990 State, Metro, Elderly, and Unweighted samples.
 FTOTINC and HHINCOME now contain negative values for families and households having a net loss of income.
 A problem in the PERWT variable was corrected in all samples.
 These were the only affected variables.

 July 11, 2002.
 Final versions of the 1860 and 1870 samples released.
 The final 1-in-100 1860 IPUMS sample includes 54,094 households containing 273,947 free individuals and an additional 1,343 unoccupied dwellings.
-(A preliminary sample of the nation’s slave inhabitants is available separately at the 1860 Slave Schedule page.)
 The final 1-in-100 1870 IPUMS sample includes 79,023 households containing 383,308 individuals and an additional 1,447 unoccupied dwellings.
 Frequencies in the on-line documentation will be updated in the next few months.
 Both the 1860 and 1870 IPUMS samples are also available with oversamples of the black population.
 Sample weights for the flat and black oversamples have been adjusted to be representative of the total population.

 May 7, 2002.
 Released preliminary version of the 1900 Minnesota sample.
 This 1900 Minnesota sample is a 1-in-200 nationally representative sample of dwellings taken from the 1900 U. S. Census of Population.
 The final version is scheduled to be released in 2004 and will have a 1-in-100 sampling density.
 Frequencies for this sample will be added to the documentation summer 2002.
 Currently both the 1900 Minnesota and the 1-in-760 1900 Preston sample are available.
 Ultimately the 1900 Minnesota sample will replace the 1900 Preston sample, although the Preston sample will be available by request.